alecmaly/hacking-myTools/buffer_overflow/README.md

 2. You will also need to modify `send_payload()` so that the payload is properly sent to the vulnerable service; the example `send_payload()` interacts with an FTP server with the overflow in the password field.
 3. Run the scripts in order, following the prompts and comments.

+# Boofuzz
+- Check 'View > SEH Chain' in addition to EIP for control

 # MONA